-This Arthur Everard-directed documentary pursues four young Māori - Ripeka, Moana, Grace and Phillip - as they transition from school, whānau and rural life To Live In the City.
-The film follows them as they arrive in Wellington and attend a pre-employment course run by The Department of Māori Affairs which offers accommodation and advice on employment options.
-A 1991 sequel To Live in the City 24 Years On, picked on the lives of the four, now middle aged.
+Made for television in the late 60s, this documentary pursues four young Māori — Ripeka, Moana, Grace and Phillip — as they transition from school, whānau and rural life To Live In the City.
+Tthe film follows them as they arrive in Wellington and attend a pre-employment course run by The Department of Māori Affairs, which offers accommodation and advice on employment options.
+Director Arthur Everard later became NZ's Chief Film Censor.
+A 1991 sequel To Live in the City 24 Years On, travelled across three countries to pick up on the lives of the four, now middle aged.

 I don't like having to use the kids to help out on the farm.
-When they grow up, I'd rather have them leave than depend on them all the time.– Tapua Hipere (farmer - Okaihau)
+When they grow up, I'd rather have them leave than depend on them all the time.– Okaihau farmer Tapua Hipere

 The copyright for this title is held Archives New Zealand.